Services for Individuals and Families

 Navigating the Medical System

-• Finding the right doctors and medical providers
+• Help you find the right doctors and specialists.

-• Communicating your needs to the medical providers and helping you understand their findings and recommendations
+• Communicate your needs to providers and help you understand their recommendations.

 Daily Needs